IT Operations

 4. Hybrid Structure: Full Integration of External and Internal Teams

 The hybrid structure goes beyond the leveraged model by fully integrating external providers into the organization’s IT operations.
 External vendors manage entire IT service lines as if they were part of the internal team, working collaboratively to meet business goals.
+Best for organizations that rely heavily on external expertise but need it operating as one team, not a vendor at arm’s length.

 Organizational Chart: